Programs and Initiatives

 Established in during the 2018-2019 school year, the Diversity Committee of the Board focuses on developing the Board’s capacity to govern and lead for Diversity, Equity, and Inclusion.
 This committee of 25 (alumnae, faculty, staff, parents, and trustees), facilitates the Board’s understanding of how Diversity, Equity and Inclusion lives at Holton and in turn ensures the Board supports Diversity, Equity and Inclusion agency and action at the school.

-Black Alumnae Group
+Black Alumnae Union

-The Black Alumnae Group, founded in the spring of 2019, is an affinity group for alumnae who identify as Black.
+The Black Alumnae Union, founded in the spring of 2018, is an affinity group for alumnae who identify as Black.
 This group provides a space to talk about the unique experiences of Black alumnae, to network, to provide support to current Black students, and to help continue to grow Holton as a welcoming and inclusive place.
 We welcome alumnae from other minoritized groups to consider establishing similar affinity groups.

 T.I.D.E.
 (Towards Inclusion, Diversity, and Equity) is a school-wide faculty and staff committee led by the Director of Diversity, Wellbeing, and Global Education.
 T.I.D.E members are Holton’s lead learners around Diversity, Equity, and Inclusion.
 They meet bi-weekly to engage in deep learning, respond to the needs of the community, and take action toward our Diversity Mission Statement by planning and facilitating anti-racist training for the administration, faculty, and staff.
 T.I.D.E members also participate in two all-day retreats that include curriculum planning and intensive facilitator training.